What is the Best Coffee to Water Ratio to Make Cold Brew?

 If you’re thinking about crafting the perfect cup now that you know more about cold brew ratios, we’d love to hear about your first experience.
 Cold brew is simple to make when you understand the steps, so give it a try for yourself!
 Enjoy your cup of coffee!

 You don’t have to worry about diluting your cold brew with water or ice because it’s factored into the drink you make.
 That’s the main difference between iced coffee and cold brew.
-Iced coffee is often just regular hot coffee poured over ice.
+Iced coffee is just regular hot coffee poured over ice.
+But, if you feel like the taste of your cold brew is too strong, try diluting it.
+You can do it with both cold and hot water.
+It’s up to you.

 - Waters, E. (2018, July 8).
 What Does Your Coffee Reveal about You?
 Retrieved from https://psychcentral.com/blog/what-does-your-coffee-reveal-about-you/